Stanford COVID dashboards

 Faculty, staff and postdoctoral scholars

-Beginning Aug.
-26, 2020, the display below shows the results of Stanford’s on-campus COVID surveillance testing program for faculty, staff and postdoctoral scholars, administered by Color.
-Details on this program are available here.
+The display below shows the results of Stanford’s on-campus COVID surveillance testing program for faculty, staff and postdoctoral scholars, administered by Color.
+The Color testing program for these populations lasted from Aug.
+26, 2020 until Mar.
+24, 2023.
 In addition, across all time periods, this display includes the results of testing of faculty, staff and postdoctoral scholars provided or facilitated by the Stanford University Occupational Health Center.
 The data do not include testing performed by other providers.

 Stanford staff metric definitions